ansible/ansible/docsite/rst/faq.rst

     python -c "from passlib.hash import sha512_crypt; print sha512_crypt.encrypt('<password>')"

+If you have ``openssl`` installed on your machine, you can generate a password with the following command:

+    openssl passwd -1 -salt SALT PASSWORD

+where ``SALT`` is a random collection of character you choose, and ``PASSWORD`` is the password that you want to encrypt.

 .. _commercial_support:

 Can I get training on Ansible or find commercial support?